g4eml/RP2040_Synth/README.md

 Support for FSK CW Identification for beacon use.

+Supports JT4G, JT65B and JT65C data modes for Beacon Identification.

+Supports GPS connection for the accurate timing required for JT data modes

 Default register settings can be loaded for all synthesiser types to produce some initial RF output.
 This is often the hardest thing to do with a new chip type.

 Direct output frequency and phase detector frequency entry.
 Register values are calculated automatically.